 Veterans are required to show proof that they have asbestosis, lung cancer, or mesothelioma, and that a causative link exists between these diseases or disabilities and asbestos exposure while they were in the armed forces.
 It is important to note that the VA will not process claims of asbestos exposure per se; veterans must file claims based on the asbestos-related disease or disability.

-As part of the claims process, the VA will routinely ask veterans to undergo a medical exam and seek a physician’s determination if the disability or disease is connected to asbestos exposure which took place while the claimants were in the military.
+As part of the claims process, the VA will routinely ask veterans to undergo a medical exam and seek a physician’s determination if the disability or disease is connected to asbestos exposure.

 Four Quick Facts About VA Disability Compensation Claims